SharafatKarim/archmate/README.md

 You'll easily understand if you open the script.
 Besides this script can be updated from inside(if you are inside home directory)!

 Some features are,
-- Setup and Updates - basic packages, system's base and this script updating tool.
+- Setup and Updates - basic packages, system's base and fonts updating tool.
 - Mirror and Repository Management - easily use reflector and install chaotic AUR and pacman configs.
 - Package Management - List, install or manager your pacman database.
 - System Cleanups - Orphans, cache and other cleanups.